project-sunbird/sunbird.org-docs/developer-docs/server-installation/knowledge-platform.md

 ## Provision

 *   Download **neo4j enterprise** version 3.3.x.
-The file should be uploaded to your azure storage account under root path.
+The file should be uploaded to your azure storage account under the root path.
 The file name should be **neo4j*.tar.gz**.
 This file should be uploaded to the container named in the variable {{artifacts_container}} of KnowledgePlatform's common.yml.

 The URL for this path will look like this - https://{{storage_account_name}}.blob.core.windows.net/{{container_name}}/neo4j-enterprise-3.3.0-unix.tar.gz